30 November

 The Still Dying Swan + The The

-Two international guest performances and three extraordinary dancers reinventing the rules of what a dancer can be and refusing to let convention define them.
+Two international guest performances, with three extraordinary dancers (ex Ballet Frankfurt/Forsythe and Cullberg) reinventing the rules of what a dancer can be and who refuse to let convention define them.
+Followed by a post-show talk and supported by Swedish Sign Language.

 Too old to dance?!